rsquires1988/colorshow/README.md

 Standard output shows escape characters for the palette colors.

-Use flag '-p' for palette number output.
+Use flag '-p' for palette number output. (recommended, will become the default later)